Maryland’s Premier Law Firm for Children Born with Cerebral Palsy

 - Other seemingly unrelated birth defects, such as a malformed jaw

 Low birth weights are another risk associated with cerebral palsy, putting premature babies and twins (or any multiple births) at a higher risk for developing the condition.
 Your doctor is responsible for monitoring your health as well as your baby’s.
 If an undiagnosed infection is allowed to progress, or if the OB/GYN applies too much pressure with the forceps, your child may develop cerebral palsy as a result of medical malpractice.
 Because symptoms can change or progress over time, it is important that you seek out legal advice as soon as you receive a diagnosis.

-Why Plaxen & Adler, P.A. is the right choice
+Why Plaxen Adler Muncy, P.A. is the right choice

-With an impressive history of verdicts and settlements, Plaxen & Adler, P.A. has obtained verdicts or settlements that have resulted in fair life time benefits.
+With an impressive history of verdicts and settlements, Plaxen Adler Muncy, P.A. has obtained verdicts or settlements that have resulted in fair life time benefits.
 A favorable result could mean that your child’s financial needs will be taken care of for life.

-If you believe that your child’s condition could have been prevented by better medical care, complete this form for a professional review of the records relating to your pregnancy and birth: Lifetime Benefits Free Evaluation.
+If you believe that your child’s condition could have been prevented by better medical care, call our attorneys for a professional review of the records relating to your pregnancy and birth.

 Maryland’s trusted authority in cerebral palsy cases

 If you have not received answers to how this happened to your child, you deserve an experienced legal/medical team on your side, a team that has only your interests at heart.
-Please call the Maryland attorneys of Plaxen & Adler, P.A. at 410.988.4449 or contact us online.
+Please contact the Maryland attorneys of Plaxen Adler Muncy, P.A. at 410-730-7737.
 We can help you protect your child’s future.